AnaBog/AkvelonTaskTracker/README.md

 #### This endpoint moves a task from one project to another, using TaskId and ProjectId

+# Unit Tests

+Unit tests consist of classes that prepare the data for the tests, and tests for logic behind ProjectService.cs.
+These tests are done with xunit.

+- Data
+  - GetAllData
+  - GetAllInvalidProjectDateData
+  - GetAllProjectSortedByNameData
+  - UpdateAsync

+- Services
+  - ProjectServiceTests

+ProjectServiceTests test the following:

+- GetAllProjects based on invalid data, this test should throw an exception
+- GetAllProjects sorted by name, should return all projects sorted by name
+- GetAllProjects even when the fields are null, return all projects
+- GetById update project should update the project

 ## Support
 For any further questions, or any help in starting the project, you can contact me on anabogdanovic995@gmail.com, I'd be happy to help or provide more information.